BedeschiFederica/OOP21-game-hub/README.md

 Welcome to Game-Hub!
 Here you can find the code.
-In the "download" directory you can find the runnable jar and the report.
+In the "download" directory you'll find the runnable jar and the report.